ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ### Adding and drawing score

 Score is a numerical variable that is stored globally.
 In our case it is better to place it inside the room.
 Open the `Main` room, and then click on 'Room events' button.
-Add this code to the `On Create` section:
+Add this code to the `Room start` section:

 ```js
 this.score = 0;